top of page

 Since retiring from UPS, Dianne has exhibited her work is galleries throughout Bergen County.
 She won 1st place in the Crafts category in the Bergen County Senior Art Exhibition and Honorable Mention in the Bergen County Focus Exhibition for her ‘Jerusalem of Gold’ laser wood plaque.

-Dianne is Secretary/Treasurer for the Jerusalem Institute for the Blind, the Membership Vice President for the SALUTE to Women in the Arts and loves to dance.
+Dianne is Secretary/Treasurer for the Jerusalem Institute for the Blind, and was previously the Membership Vice President for the SALUTE to Women in the Arts and loves to dance.

 Artist Statement